MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/basics/union.md

 # Union

-Use Union to allow a variable to be one of given types.
+Use Union to allow a variable to be one of given types or values.

 ## Python 3.10